Dueling Senate bills would end shutdown in different ways

 #ReadLocal

-McConnell accused Democrats of preferring "political combat with the president" to resolving the 32-day partial federal shutdown.
+McConnell accused Democrats of preferring "political combat with the president" to resolving the partial federal shutdown, which stretched into its 33rd day Wednesday.
 He said Democrats were prepared to abandon federal workers, migrants and all Americans "just to extend this run of political theater so they can look like champions of the so-called resistance" against Trump.

 The confrontational tone underscored that there remained no clear end in sight to the closure.
 Amid cascading tales of civil servants facing increasingly dire financial tribulations from the longest federal shutdown in history, the Senate chaplain nudged his flock.